worldbank/template/_sources/README.md

 5. **Choose a license**

-    The <span style="color:#3EACAD">template</span> is licensed under the [**World Bank Master Community License Agreement**](LICENSE).
+    The <span style="color:#3EACAD">template</span> is licensed under the [**Mozilla Public License**](https://www.mozilla.org/en-US/MPL).
 A LICENSE is the document that guarantees the repository can be shared, modified and receive contributions.
 Otherwise, if no license is present, all rights are reserved.

 <hr>